PeterDoesMaths/my-first-blog/_posts/2022-11-23-my-first-blog.md

 ---
-title: "Finding the Best Starting Eleven using Simulated Annealing"
+title: "Finding the Best Starting XI using Simulated Annealing"
 date: 2022-11-23
 ---